 In addition, our governing body works with the SENCO and Executive Headteacher in determining the strategic development of SEN policy and provision, including establishing a clear picture of the resources available in the school.
-Our SEN governor is Sue Seymour.
+Our SEN governors are Jane Nurse and Carrie Parnell.